realworldocaml/book/en/compiler-frontend.md

 # The Compiler Frontend: Parsing and Type Checking

-Compiling source code into executable programs is a fairly complex process that involves quite a few tools -- preprocessors, compilers, runtime libraries, linkers and assemblers.
+Compiling source code into executable programs is a fairly complex process that involves quite a few tools&#x2014;preprocessors, compilers, runtime libraries, linkers and assemblers.
 It's important to understand how these fit together to help with your day-to-day workflow of developing, debugging and deploying applications.